 All campus buildings must have an annual evacuation drill.
-This is part of Carleton University’s regulatory requirement under the Ontario Fire Code as well as allowing the opportunity to engage the community in fire safety.
+This is part of Carleton University’s regulatory requirement under the Ontario Fire Code and allows for the opportunity to engage the community in fire safety.

 The primary goal of these evacuation drills is to identify if there are areas requiring improvement.
 Specifically, we observe the occupants behaviours to determine:

 - How long did it take to empty the building?